playfulprogramming/playfulprogramming/content/blog/intro-to-components/index.md

 };
 ```

-> Here, we need to declare each property using the `props` property on our component, otherwise the input value won't be available to the rest of the component.
+> Here, we need to declare each property using the `props` property on our component; otherwise, the input value won't be available to the rest of the component.
 >
 > Also, when we talked about atttribute binding, we mentioned `:` is shorthand for `v-bind:`.
 The same applies here too.
 You could alternatively write:
 >